-The DHS states if the lender you have your mortgage with is threatening to sell your home due to you being unable to make your repayments, or your council is threatening to sell your home due to rates arrears, you may be able to access your super early on compassionate grounds.
-You may only be permitted to do so if:
+The ATO states that if the lender you have your mortgage with is threatening to sell your home due to you being unable to make your repayments, or your council is threatening to sell your home due to rates arrears, you may be able to access your super early on compassionate grounds.
+It says you’ll only be permitted to do so if:

 - The home is your primary residence

 - You’re legally responsible for the mortgage or rates payments